-- Partners must ensure compliance with public procurement rules (article 45 of the IPA II Commission Implementing Regulation No. 447/2014, i.e. Chapter 3 of Title IV of Part Two of Regulation (EU, Euratom) No 966/2012 and of Chapter 3 of Title II of Part Two of Delegated Regulation (EU) No 1268/2012) when selecting the contractors for infrastructure and works investments, especially public procurement principles (transparency, non-discrimination, equal treatment, fair competition, mutual recognition and proportionality). - The contractor cannot be a partner in the operation. - Costs of infrastructure and works outside the Programme area are not eligible. - For operation activities that include infrastructure and works, the following documents will be required prior to signing the Subsidy Contract19: - o legal documents specifying any legal right under the real-estate law concerning the land and/or buildings (publicly owned) where the works will be carried out; - where applicable, necessary permissions or other preliminary relevant legal documents for the execution of the works, issued by the national/regional/local relevant authorities. - Furthermore, and depending on the nature of the intervention linked to the works to be carried out, all compulsory requirements set by Community and national legislation on environmental policies, must be fulfilled.
+- Costs of infrastructure and works outside the Programme area are not eligible. - For operation activities that include infrastructure and works, the following documents will be required prior to signing the Subsidy Contract14: - o legal documents specifying any legal right under the real-estate law concerning the land and/or buildings (publicly owned) where the works will be carried out; - where applicable, necessary permissions or other preliminary relevant legal documents for the execution of the works, issued by the national/regional/local relevant authorities. - Furthermore, and depending on the nature of the intervention linked to the works to be carried out, all compulsory requirements set by Community and national legislation on environmental policies, must be fulfilled.
 Community law incorporates over 200 legal acts in the environmental field.
-Whilst all the environmental acquis applies to all project expenditure, in the context of the Programme the following directives are of particular relevance: - o Environmental Impact Assessment or EIA Directive; - Strategic Environmental Assessment Directive; - o Freedom of Access to Information on the Environment Directive; - Birds and Habitats Directive; - Water Framework Directive; - Waste Framework Directive; - Landfill Directive; - o Incineration Directive. - Where applicable, works must have been previously authorised by national/regional/local authorities (building permission); - The land and/or buildings where the works will be carried out must be in the ownership of the beneficiary or the beneficiary must have set in place long-term legally binding arrangements in order to fulfil durability (including maintenance); - Infrastructure and works expenditure cannot refer to items financed by other EU or third party subsidies and must not be already depreciated; - In the case of works being part of a larger infrastructural investment, the part realized by the IPA project must be clearly and univocally identifiable; - Where applicable, infrastructures and works realised by the project must respect the relevant publicity requirements as provided for in the project communication chapter;
+Whilst all the environmental acquis applies to all project expenditure, in the context of the Programme the following directives are of particular relevance: - Environmental Impact Assessment or EIA Directive; - Strategic Environmental Assessment Directive; - o Freedom of Access to Information on the Environment Directive; - Birds and Habitats Directive; - Water Framework Directive; - Waste Framework Directive; - Landfill Directive; - o Incineration Directive. - Where applicable, works must have been previously authorised by national/regional/local authorities (building permission); - The land and/or buildings where the works will be carried out must be in the ownership of the beneficiary or the beneficiary must have set in place long-term legally binding arrangements in order to fulfil durability (including maintenance); - Infrastructure and works expenditure cannot refer to items financed by other EU or third party subsidies and must not be already depreciated; - In the case of works being part of a larger infrastructural investment, the part realized by the IPA project must be clearly and univocally identifiable; - Requirements concerning durability, including ownership and maintenance, as provided for in Article 65 of the CPR, apply to infrastructures realised within the project; - Contractual advances in accordance with normal commercial law and practice, stipulated in a contract between the beneficiary and the provider, supported by receipted invoices (e.g. advance payment for the company selected for construction works) are eligible but depend on later confirmation that infrastructure and works have been properly and timely executed;

-19 Anyway, in case the requested documentation to be produced before the signature of the subsidy contract has not been presented in time, the same documentation must be presented peremptorily with the progress report related to the expenses incurred for the infrastructure and works.
+14 Anyway, in case the requested documentation to be produced before the signature of the subsidy contract has not been presented in time, the same documentation must be presented peremptorily with the progress report related to the expenses incurred for the infrastructure and works.